stevdiaz/multi-pictionary/README.md

 The code for the game is currently live at https://multi-pic.herokuapp.com/, and so you don't have to run anything on your local machine.
 Just visit that URL to access the web app.

 ### Table of Contents
 Here is a table of contents of all the files in the codebase, along with a description of what each file does.
-Note that the .css files are not listed here, since they are just styling for their corresponding .js file
+Note that the .css files are not listed here, since they are just styling for their corresponding .js file.

 | File        | Description |
 | ----------- | ----------- |